jeremykohn/rid-covid/README.md

 - [FightCOVID19](https://github.com/FightCOVID19)
   - Description: Fight COVID-19 is a non-profit, collaborative community democratising AI to assist in the detection and triage of COVID-19 cases
-  - Website (with information on upcoming Deepvision app): https://www.fightcovid19.ai/
+  - Project website (with information on upcoming Deepvision app): https://www.fightcovid19.ai/

 - [lightning-Covid19](https://github.com/PyTorchLightning/lightning-Covid19)
   - Description: A detector for covid-19 chest X-ray images using PyTorch Lightning (for educational purposes)

 - [Detecting COVID-19 in X-ray images with Keras, TensorFlow, and Deep Learning](https://www.pyimagesearch.com/2020/03/16/detecting-covid-19-in-x-ray-images-with-keras-tensorflow-and-deep-learning/)
   - Description: In this tutorial, you will learn how to automatically detect COVID-19 in a hand-created X-ray image dataset using Keras, TensorFlow, and Deep Learning.
-  - Availability: (Source code can be downloaded upon request via website)
+  - Availability: (Source code can be downloaded upon request via email)

 - [covidhelper](https://github.com/AleGiovanardi/covidhelper)
   - Description: Detect COVID19 infection from RX and CT scans